The MA Creative Enterprise Art Pathway is the ideal programme for those looking to pursue a career in the fast-growing creative sector.

 You will be taught by dynamic, high-profile international artists.
 All of our staff are practising artists, curators and writers and our research-led teaching offers opportunities for you to engage with exhibition and curatorial initiatives, theoretical texts and publication projects.
 Join a vibrant community of artists, writers and curators focused on the entrepreneurial education in the business of art.

-The Art pathway develops your individual practice and research within a collaborative environment with opportunities to engage in public exhibitions and curatorial projects.
-Modules draw on the research strengths of Art at Reading in a distinctive blend of critical practice and theory.
-Together we map the contemporary art world exploring the production, dispersion and critical analysis of art and its institutions.
-An International Study Visit module offers an opportunity to experience major galleries, museums and collections.
-Other modules cover entrepreneurship, management and intellectual property law, and these are shared with the other pathways.
+The art pathway develops your individual practice and research within a collaborative environment with opportunities to engage in public exhibitions and curatorial projects.
+Modules draw on the research strengths of art at Reading in a distinctive blend of critical practice and theory.
+Together, we map the contemporary art world exploring the production, dispersion and critical analysis of art and its institutions.

-Applicants should normally have a good honours undergraduate degree in film, theatre, television or media, or a related humanities subject, with significant experience of critical and analytical study.
+Entry requirements: Applicants should normally have an upper second class honours undergraduate degree in film, theatre, television or media, or a related humanities subject, with significant experience of critical and analytical study.
 We also consider applications from candidates from other backgrounds.

 What will you study?

 New international students: £16,750 per year

 These course fees cover the cost of your tuition.
 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.